-The business requirements gathering methods are dime a dozen and there is no universal answer to what is right.
+The business requirements gathering methods are a dime a dozen, and there is no universal answer to what is right.
 It is par for the course, and different strokes for different folks.
+It depends on the SDLC methodology, the type of project, the level of complexity, whether it is buying or building, and other issues.
 A business requirement is the comprehensive detail of business activity and interactions.
-These details are important for the fulfillment of the IT enablement of business functionality.
-Business requirements gathering is a very important and integral part of building an optimal solution.
+These features are necessary for the fulfillment of the IT enablement of business functionality.
+Business requirements gathering is a significant and integral part of building an optimal solution.
 The appropriate business requirements gathering methods depends on the project you are working.

 Let’s look at some of the well-known business requirements gathering methods.